BenWeisz/Dynamical-Systems-Basics/README.md

 **Proof.**

-First rearange the linear ODE so that the function $x$ is on the RHS and that the $b(t)$ term is on the LHS.
+First rearrange the linear ODE so that the function $x$ is on the RHS and that the $b(t)$ term is on the LHS.

 <p align="center">
 $a_0(t)x + a_1(t)\dot{x} + \ldots + a_n(t)x^{(n)} = 0$